rails/rails/guides/source/action_view_overview.md

 Action View provides many [helper](#helpers) classes for dynamically generating HTML tags for forms, dates, and strings.
 It's also possible to add custom helpers to your application as needed.

 NOTE: Some features of Action View are tied to Active Record, but that doesn't mean Action View depends on Active Record.
-Action View is an independent package that can be used with any sort of Ruby libraries.
+Action View is an independent package that can be used with any Ruby library.

 Using Action View with Rails
 ----------------------------

 Action View templates (aka "views") are stored in a subdirectory in the `app/views` directory.
 There is a subdirectory matching the name of each controller.
 The view files inside that subdirectory are used to render specific views as a response to controller actions.
 The template files follow a naming convention.

-For example, when we use scaffolding to generate an `article` resource, Rails generate the following files in `app/views/articles`:
+For example, when we use scaffolding to generate an `article` resource, Rails generates the following files in `app/views/articles`:

 ```bash
 $ bin/rails generate scaffold article